kate-martino/DATA332_Final_Project/README.md

 Due to the high amounts of categorical data we had in the lady bug data set we chose to take the Mean, Median, Mix, and Max of the date column to see how many ladybug were collected during each day.
 We found that on June 17th, 2021 there were the smallest number of lady bugs collected.
 On August 3rd 2021 the highest numbr of lady bugs were collected.
 Lastly, we. found that on August 4th, 2021 was the median for number of ladybugs collected.
 To do this we used base R to calculate the Max, Min, and Median number.
 We stored this information in a table to look at.

 ## Chi Squared Test
+This data set had a high volume of categorical data, so we decided to perform a Chi Squared test to look for a correlation between different variables in the data set.
+We looked at the combination of Collector and Species in addition to Coordinates and Species.
+A p-value is a statistical measurement used to validate a hypothesis against observed data.
+A p-value measures the probability of obtaining the observed results, assuming that the null hypothesis is true.
+The lower the p-value, the greater the statistical significance of the observed difference.
+For the first combination of data, we got a p-value of 0.01499 and the second we got a p-value of 0.0004988.
+This shows the relation among Coordinates and Species is statistically significant due to the lower p-value.